Site Loader

 FAQ’s

-If you are selling your condo on assignment, the assignee (the buyer of the assignment condo) will assume all HST responsibilities as they will be the ones doing the final closing on the unit.
-Generally, you will be responsible for paying capital gains tax on any profits, but I’d strongly advise speaking to an experienced accountant for details.
-CRA link
+If you are selling your property on assignment, the assignee (the buyer of the assignment condo) will assume all HST responsibilities for the original purchase price as they will be the ones doing the final closing on the unit.
+In most cases, HST is included in the builder’s price assuming that the buyer will use the property as a primary residence.
+Ensure that your Assignment purchase agreement has clear wording on who is responsible for which taxes.

 When is the closing date?